JohannesLorenz/minimal/README.txt

 The author liked lmms, but still found many things unpractical. minimal fixes some of those:

- * The use of windows VSTs in lmms makes many shared files useless for linux users.
-Thus, minimal forbids VSTs.
- * The lmms main developpers often do not respond per mail.
-The minimal main developper always responds fast.
+ * Fast support times for developping issues.
- * You can easily add a license to your songs.
-In LMMS, you had to edit the XML file to be sure.
+ * You can easily add a license to your projects, since they are in plain text.
- * The effects in LMMS were hard to overview.
-In minimal, you don't only have an overview in your code, but also can dump an effect graph.
+ * In minimal, you have a clear overview on your effects.
+You can even dump an effect graph.
- * In LMMS, you could not use the same instrument in multiple tracks.
-In minimal, this will be possible.
-Thus, you will save loading times.
- * LMMS takes long to compile and to start. minimal is minimal and thus is way faster in compiling and instant in startup.
+ * minimal is designed for instant compiling and startup.
- * LMMS project files are huge compared to those of minimal.
+ * the project files in minimal have minimal size.
- * LMMS is not real time compatible, minimal is (hopefully).
+ * minimal is (hopefully) RT compatible.
- * LMMS can not be used (completely) without a GUI.
+ * minimal can be used without any x server.
- * LMMS does not have macros for its UI.
-With minimal, you can write a script or a C++ program that does what you like.
- * LMMS is not generally RTOSC compatible. minimal lets you simply write plugins.
+ * minimal lets you easily write plugins for any OSC plugin.
- * The LMMS developpers care about compatibility with old compilers.
-This restricts the code to old versions of C++.
-In minimal, coders can use new versions of C++.
+ * In minimal, coders can use new versions of C++.
+ * minimal forbids code that runs only on Windows.
+It supports open souce.

 3 License
 :::::::::